-A partial-to-full palmprint matching system was proposed in [16] that used both SIFT [17] and minutiae features in matching.
+A partial-to-full palmprint matching system was proposed in [17] that used both SIFT [18] and minutiae features in matching.
 The system was evaluated using live-scan partial and full palmprint images.
-However, this system has the following limitations: 1) SIFT features cannot be consistently detected in latents and full prints, 2) the minutiae extractor and matcher (VeriFinger 4.2) used in [16] are not suitable for latent palmprint matching, and 3) latent images were not used to evaluate the algorithms.
+However, this system has the following limitations: (i) SIFT features can not be consistently detected in latents and full prints, (ii) the minutiae extractor and matcher (VeriFinger 4.2) used in [17] are not suitable for latent palmprint matching, and (iii) latent images were not used to evaluate the algorithms.

 We propose a minutiae-based latent-to-full palmprint matching system.
 To deal with creases in palmprints, a region growing algorithm is proposed to reliably estimate the ridge direction and frequency.
 To reduce the computational complexity of minutiae matching algorithm, a fixed-length minutia descriptor, MinutiaCode, is proposed, which captures information about the ridges and other minutiae in the neighborhood of a minutia.
-The proposed system has been evaluated by matching partial palmprints (150 live-scan partial palmprints and 100 latent palmprints) against a background database of 10,200 full palmprints.
-Rank-1 recognition rates of 78.7 and 69 percent, respectively, were achieved in searching live-scan partial images and latents against the background database.
+The proposed system has been evaluated by matching partial1 palmprints (150 live-scan partial palmprints and 100 latent palmprints) against a background database of 10,200 full palmprints.
+Rank-1 recognition rates of 78.7% and 69%, respectively, were achieved in searching live-scan partial images and latents against the background database.